simdutf/SimdBase64/README.md

 we beat them by 1.7 x to 1.9 x on inputs of a few kilobytes or more by using a novel different algorithm.
 This fast WHATWG forgiving-base64 algorithm is already used in major JavaScript runtimes (Node.js and Bun).

+A full description of the new algorithm will be published soon.
+The algorithm is unpatented (free) and we make our C# code available under a liberal open-source licence (MIT).

 ## Results (SimdBase64 vs. fast .NET functions)